zbyju/obsidian/1. Fleeting notes/Statnice/AM2/NI-WI-20.md

 There are 2 solution for this problem.

-This is to prevent attacks XSS (Cross-site scripting) attacks - injecting javascript to a website and then running a script utilizing the cookies a
+This is to prevent attacks:
+- XSS (Cross-site scripting) attacks - injecting javascript to a website and then running a script utilizing the cookies and sessions the user has stored.
+- CSRF (Cross-Site Request) attacks -
 # CORS
 # JSONP
 # JWT